jhamlet/node-sake/README.md

 File Tasks
 ----------

 File tasks are created with the (appropriately named) `file` method.
-File tasks, however, are only triggered if the file doesn't exist, or the modification time of any of its prerequisites is newer than itself.
+File tasks, are only triggered if the file doesn't exist, or the modification time of any of its prerequisites is newer than itself.

 ~~~js
 file("path/to/some/file", function (t) {